afredston/neus-range-edges/readme.md

 1. `analyze_edges.R`
 1. `paper_stats.R`

 Once the scripts above have generated the requisite objects in `processed-data`, then any of the figure files can be run as desired.
+Users should create a `neus-range-edges/results` and a `neus-range-edges/data` folder; these are not version controlled due to the size of files involved.